poiyomi/PoiyomiDocs/docs/general/faq.md

 ### Can I use Poiyomi Shaders in World Projects?

 Yes!
-However, make sure to select `.poiyomi/Poiyomi Toon World` as the shader so that it can receive and contribute to Global Illumination.
+Make sure to select `.poiyomi/Poiyomi Toon World` as the shader so that it can receive and contribute to Global Illumination.
 This special shader variant includes all features in the Free version, with one minor difference; it exposes a category called `Shading -> Baked Lighting` that houses all the GI settings.

 You may want to consider setting it to Realistic Shading from the Shading settings so that it can look it’s best with Baked Lighting.